Techtonica/curriculum/agile-development/intro-to-agile.md

 - Long up-front planning phase before development begins.
 “Plan your work, work your plan”.
 - [Big Design Up Front.](https://en.wikipedia.org/wiki/Big_Design_Up_Front)
 - The person who creates the plan doesn't execute the plan.
-- Measure of success: “I completed the work according to the plan”
+- The measure of success: “I completed the work according to the plan”

 ### Challenges with plan-driven software development projects

 - Real world problems are not sequential.
-- The customer sees the product for the first time when final product is delivered. (but clients often don't know what they want until they see it)
+- The customer sees the product for the first time when the final product is delivered. (but clients often don't know what they want until they see it)
 - Making changes late in the process can be expensive and time-consuming.
 - Poor quality (if you run out of time, you have to cut things out at the end in the testing phase.

 But, real projects rarely follow the sequential flow that the model proposes.

-At the beginning of most projects there is often a great deal of uncertainty about requirements and goals (see agreement axis in the Stacey graph).
+At the beginning of most projects, there is often a great deal of uncertainty about requirements and goals (see agreement axis in the Stacey graph).

 ### How is Agile different?

 - __Adaptive planning__ Agile follows a “just in time” approach to planning.
 We still plan, but instead of planning everything up front, we do it iteratively.
-This gives us lots of points to inspect where we are and adjust, which means we are flexibility to respond to changes!
+This gives us lots of points to inspect where we are and adjust, which means we are flexible to respond to changes!

-- __Iterative and incremental development__ Iterative development means starting with something really simple (that provides value!), and adding to it incrementally over time.
+- __Iterative and incremental development__ Iterative development means starting with something really simple (that provides value!) and adding to it incrementally over time.

 - __Close collaboration__ Agile development relies on close cooperation and collaboration between all team members and the customer.